apache/druid/docs/development/extensions-core/google.md

 ## Google cloud storage batch ingestion input source

-This extension also provides an input source for Druid native batch ingestion to support reading objects directly from Google CloudStorage.
-Objects can be specified as list of Google CloudStorage URI strings.
-The Google CloudStorage input source is splittable and can be used by [native parallel index tasks](../../ingestion/native-batch.md#parallel-task), where each worker task of `index_parallel` will read a single object.
+This extension also provides an input source for Druid native batch ingestion to support reading objects directly from Google Cloud Storage.
+Objects can be specified as list of Google Cloud Storage URI strings.
+The Google Cloud Storage input source is splittable and can be used by [native parallel index tasks](../../ingestion/native-batch.md#parallel-task), where each worker task of `index_parallel` will read a single object.

 ```json
 ...